tassioFront/frontend-pattern/README.md

 - `yarn build`

 # About author

+> [Buy me a coffee](https://ko-fi.com/tjordao) ☕.
+Hope I have helped you somehow. 🤗

 Hi, I'm Tássio Jordão (TJ), a Chemical with Front-End experience.
 Actually, I'm a Frontend developer with some Chemistry knowledge.
 [See more here](https://frontend-pattern.vercel.app/about)

+Just starting on ko-fi.
+Checkout my articles about system development, front-end and more: https://frontend-pattern.vercel.app/articles